PGR 11.1 Expectations about the progression examination

 PGR11.4.3R At resubmission the only outcomes available are pass or fail.
 There will be no further resubmission opportunity.

-PGR11.4.4R Failure to demonstrate appropriate progress and pass the progression examination will result in withdrawal of registration on the award by the Research Degrees Award Board (RDAB).
+PGR11.4.4R Failure to demonstrate appropriate progress and pass the progression examination will result in withdrawal of registration on the award by the Taught and Research Degrees Award Board (RDAB).
 Non-submission of the progression report by the deadline advised without good reason and supporting evidence will result in loss of opportunity, and may result in withdrawal of registration.